 - The mortgage must be current with no lates in the last 12 months.

-Judgments and Tax Liens
+Judgements & Tax Liens

 Must be paid prior to/at funding or have a repayment plan with a history of on time payments.

-Then divide that by the amount of gross income (pre-tax) you receive monthly.
+Divide that by the amount of gross income (pre-tax) you receive monthly.

 Let’s say you have a new proposed mortgage payment of $1,500, an auto loan payment of $300, and a credit card payment of $50.
 Your total monthly debt would be$1,850.